What is Vaccine ? What are different methods of prepration of vaccine.

 - A live and virulent organism can not be used as a vaccine.

-- So the first step of Making of vaccine is to make an inactive disease causing organism or Pathigen.
+- So the first step of making of vaccine is to make an inactive disease causing organism or Pathogen.
 This can be done in various ways.

 - First, Disease causing organism is killed using formalin.
-This type of vaccine is called inactiated or killed Vaccine.
+This type of vaccine is called inactivated or killed Vaccine.

 - Example of killed vaccines in common use is typhoid vaccine and polio vaccine.